zwu88/zwu88.github.io/index.md

     - **[2023-2024]** *Director*: Performance Department of Piano Association, Peking University
     - **[Fall 2023]** *Piano Instructor*: Advanced Piano Lessons of Piano Association, Peking University
     - **[2022-Present]** *Member*: Performance Department of Piano Association, Peking University

+*I also enjoy traveling and exploring different parts of the world.
+Here are some of the places I’ve visited (outside of China and the U.S.):*

+- New Zealand: Queenstown, Auckland *(planned for January 2026!)*
+- Australia: Sydney
+- Turkey: Istanbul
+- Singapore
+- France: Lyon, Paris
+- Switzerland: Geneva, Nyon, Bern, Lausanne, Interlaken, Zurich, Lucerne